 At what age can strabismus and amblyopia be corrected?

-Studies indicate the following indicative stages:
+Studies show the following indicative stages:

 -